sfajfer/Master-of-Gu/gu index/Gu Index.md

 Keywords: [**Defensive**], [**Sustained**], [**Shield**]

 Effect: While sustained, a spectral sword and shield manifest in front of you.
-Whenever a creature makes a **Close Combat** roll against you, you may use a reaction to attack them with the sword, dealing {35, 80} rending damage on a hit.
+Whenever a creature makes a **Close Combat** roll against you, you may use a reaction to have the sword swing at the attacker, dealing {35, 80} rending damage on a hit.
 Rending damage dealt to Aegis Gu's hitpoints are reduced by {5, 15}.

 ### Flash Sword Gu
 *Rank 4 Celerity*